mozilla/www.ccadb.org/cas/updates.md

    * Audit statements must meet the requirements listed in [section 5.1 of the Common CCADB Policy](https://www.ccadb.org/policy#51-audit-statement-content)
     * CCADB automatically converts WebTrust Seal URLs into PDF URLs when you click on 'Submit'
-    * When there are findings that prevent getting an ETSI Certifiate or WebTrust Seal, you may upload the document to [Bugzilla](fields#uploading-documents)
+    * When there are findings that prevent getting an ETSI Certificate or WebTrust Seal, you may upload the document to [Bugzilla](fields#uploading-documents)
 9. Click on the 'Add/Update Root Cases' button to indicate which root certificates are covered in the audit statements.
     * For each root certificate in the audit statements, check the boxes corresponding to the audit statements that apply.
       * Click on the 'Apply Changes' button
-10. Click on the 'Edit' button and enter the CP/CPS information, then click on the 'Submit' button.
+10. Click on the 'Update Policy Documents' button to provide current CP/CPS information.
+    * Click on the 'Help' button in the 'Add Policy Documents' page for instructions
+    * Update existing policy document information, or add new policy documents via the 'Add Policy Document' button
+    * Click on the checkmark to save each set of changes before clicking on the 'Go Back' button to return to the Case
+11. Click on 'Edit Test Websites' button to update test website URLs  if any of the root certificates covered by these audit statements can validate TLS/SSL certificates.
-11. Click on the 'Test Websites Validation' button if any of the root certificates covered by these audit statements can validate TLS/SSL certificates
+12. Click on the 'Test Websites Validation' button if any of the root certificates covered by these audit statements can validate TLS/SSL certificates.
      * Resolve all failures, then click on 'Re-run Validaton'
-12. Confirm that the information in the 'Recognized CAA Domains' and 'Problem Reporting Mechanism' fields is current and of the correct format
+13. Confirm that the information in the 'Recognized CAA Domains' and 'Problem Reporting Mechanism' fields is current and of the correct format.
      * 'Recognized CAA Domains' should be a comma-separated list of domain names recognized in a CAA record's 'issue' and 'issuewild' property tags as permitting issuance under this CA's root certificates
      * 'Problem Reporting Mechanism' should be an email address or URL for reporting suspected private key compromise or certificate mis-issuance
-13. Click on the 'Audit Letter Validation [ALV]' button and resolve any issues
+14. Click on the 'Audit Letter Validation [ALV]' button and resolve any issues.

 Helpful Hint: Before starting this process, it may be helpful to open another window